dzheng24/bus-mall/user_stories.md

 ##As a user, I would like to...
     - be able to see the images clearly.
+    - be able to see the name of the items
     - have a fun and easy experience.